SaeGon-Heo/Simple-Adjustable-Adder/README.md

    By this C0 has been calculated and become 0 because upper Flip-Flip's D is 0 now(LOAD is 0).
 3. When all carry except highest carry become 0, FIN pin become 1 and meaning calculation is done.

+And this adder is extendable very easily by repeating 0'bit area.
+Like # 64-bit SAA Structure, but more bits size, too.

 # Note
 Because I have only .gdf and screenshots now, I can't make any change from here.
 If you want to edit this, you have to use "Max+plus II 10.2" and get a license from Altera web site or the University.